datacarpentry/R-ecology-lesson/instructor-notes.md

   *genus* and *plot* have caused some confusion to learners in the past.
-  It might help to point out that the plural of genus is *genera*, and that `plot_id` and `plot_type` in the data set refer to the ID and type of a plot of land that was survied by the researchers in the study.
+  It might help to point out that the plural of genus is *genera*, and that `plot_id` and `plot_type` in the data set refer to the ID and type of a plot of land that was surveyed by the researchers in the study.

 ### Manipulating data